-This method is similar to Test Method A of ASTM D 1474-92 (see reference [1] in the Bibliography).
+This method give similar results to those of part 1 of this International Standard and Test Method A of ASTM D 1474-92 (see reference [1] in the Bibliography).

 2 Normative references

 The following normative documents contain provisions which, through reference in this text, constitute provisions of this part of ISO 6441.
 For dated references, subsequent amendments to, or revisions of, any of these publications do not apply.
 However, parties to agreements based on this part of ISO 6441 are encouraged to investigate the possibility of applying the most recent editions of the normative documents indicated below.
 For undated references, the latest edition of the normative document referred to applies.
 Members of ISO and IEC maintain registers of currently valid International Standards.